Who8MyLunch/Sensor-Monitor/sensor_monitor/notes.md

 Starting with the inner-most layer:

-    1. **Reader**:  A generator that yields data read from sensor using `read_dht22_single`.
+    1. **Channel_Raw**:  A generator that yields data read from sensor using `read_dht22_single`.
     Potentially have methods to test that sensor is correctly connected.
 Knows about waiting a predetermined amount of time between calls to request data.
 Knows about initial wait time for sensor to power up.
 This could be based on what I currently have in the class `Channel`.

-    2. **Filter**: A generator instanciated with a `Reader` object.
+    2. **Channel_Filter**: A generator instanciated with a `Reader` object.
 Receive 'raw' data from sensor `Reader` and process those signals through a Kalman filter.
 Yield nice data to the next layer in the process.
 Knows how to wait a bit at the beggining to collect sufficient data for estimating data statistics.

     3. **Collecter**: Initialized with a list of ready-to-go data generators.
+See this cool module I found: gen_multi.py.